farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 ## Cohen's $d'$

-The population effect size of interest is given by the formula (e.g. Cohen, 1988):
+The population effect size of interest is given by the formula (e.g., Cohen, 1988):

 $$\delta' = \frac{\mu_a - \mu_b}{\sigma'} \quad \quad Eq.()$$